 The MA in Audiovisual Translation is an internationally leading course in its field, recognised by the European Commission as a European Masters in Translation.

-It aims to address the growing demand for translators with skills in translating audiovisual texts and covers a range of areas, including accessibility (subtitling for the deaf and hard of hearing, audio description, live subtitling), multimedia localisation, subtitling, dubbing and voice over for films.
+This international leading programme addresses the growing demand for translators with skills in translating audiovisual texts.
+It covers a range of areas, including subtitling, accessibility (subtitling for the deaf and hard of hearing, audio description and live subtitling), multimedia localisation, dubbing and voice-over for films.
 The programme is open to bilingual students wishing to work between different languages, but it also welcomes monolingual English-speaking students.

-This course places significant emphasis on accessibility to the media and offers grounding in translation theory and research methods.
-Through your work with dedicated software and high-tech industry-standard equipment, you are equipped with the necessary skills to enter the professional market and the knowledge to pursue further research in this field.
+This programme places significant emphasis on accessibility in the media and offers a grounding in translation theory and research methods.
+Through your work with dedicated software and high-tech industry-standard equipment, you will equip yourself with the skills necessary to enter the professional market and the knowledge to pursue further research in this field.